systemetric/robocon-website/docs/README.md

 Welcome to the docs for **Robocon 2024**!

-We suggest you first get familiar with the (Outdated) [rules](/docs/rules.md).
+We suggest you first grasp the (Outdated) idea of the [rules](/docs/rules.md).
 Once you've done that, you'll need to turn your robot on.

 To begin, get familiar with the kit provided.
 It includes : <!--StartFragment-->